 It takes a little creativity and planning to find safe ways to connect with friends and family during the pandemic.
 Fortunately, many organizations like The Trustees of the Reservations and Art Walk Boston have adjusted their programming to offer engaging options for getting out and having fun.

 Although Beacon Hill Walking Tours has suspended public tours, private tours may be booked in advance.
-Grab of group of close friends and plan an interesting afternoon exploring the history of Beacon Hill or Back Bay or taking a Women’s History Tour.
-Art Walks Boston also offers private tours and has a Self-Guided Boston Street Art and Graffiti Tour map posted on their website.
-Alternatively, challenge yourself to learn a new technique such as street or night photography and put your new knowledge into action on your own.
+Grab a group of close friends and plan an interesting afternoon exploring the history of Beacon Hill or Back Bay or taking a Women’s History Tour.
+Art Walks Boston also offers private tours and has a Self-Guided Boston Street Art and Graffiti Tour map posted on its website.
+Alternatively, challenge yourself to learn a new technique such as street or night photography, and put your new knowledge into action on your own.

 For those seeking an adrenaline rush check out the zip line and rope courses at spots like Tree Top Adventures in Canton, which is open Saturdays and Sundays throughout November.
 Trails for every level from beginner to advance are available for ages seven and above.
 When the snow starts falling the ten tubing lanes at Ward Hill in Shrewsbury are fun for all levels.
 For an outdoor winter option closer to Boston check out the skating rinks at Kendall Square and the Snowport Winter Village in the Seaport District, as well as the well-loved Frog Pond on the Boston Common.

 Changing the way we do business, learn, and enjoy free time has meant making some adjustments.
 With a little effort and out-of-the-box thinking, it can also be a chance to discover a new interest or local gem.